 As for calculating the two-year limitation period which runs from the last compensation payment, there can be a few downfalls.
 Firstly, we need to determine what constitutes compensation.
 It may include wages that are not part of the salary but rather related to disability or injury, benefits from employer group insurance, or even worker’s compensation benefits.
 It is important to pay close attention to statements that your employer or insurance provider make about the nature of the compensation.
 Our workers’ compensation lawyers can help you determine what you are owed by the insurance company and your employer.

 In Madison County, Glen Carbon, Collinsville, Maryville, and Granite City, any employee that works for an employer who has three or more workers, will be protected by the Worker’s Compensation Act.
 Nearly all employees in Illinois are covered under the Act, including those workers who are family members, part-time employees, minors, and corporate officers.

 There are some classes of employees who are covered under federal laws, though, and not by the Act.
 For example, employees of the federal government, including members of the armed forces and postal workers, are instead covered by federal laws.

 What Injuries Does the Law Cover?

 “Injury,” according to worker’s compensation law, is defined as any physical or mental harm that results from a workplace accident or disease.
+The experienced workers’ compensation lawyers at Walton Telken Foster can help you determine if your injuries meet the law’s requirements.
 Injuries typically covered include: